Puerto Quito

-Geography and climate

 Although geographically part of the Sierra region of Ecuador, Puerto Quito's climate and geography is closer to that of the coastal region.
-The town is located in the tropical forest of Ecuador.
-As such, it has a higher temperature than the rest of the province, averaging around 25 degree Celsius year-round.
+It is in the tropical forest of Ecuador.
+As such, it has a higher temperature than the rest of the province, averaging around 25 degrees Celsius year-round.
 Average rainfall is between one and two meters a year.